iamfredrickokereke/yebox/trainings/Docker/Readme.md

-## This repo contains resource used for docker training sessions
+## This directory contains resource used for docker training sessions at yebox technologies